nobrains21/WIIIUI-VoidUI/README.md

 # Known issues:
 - the chat bar goes as hight as 83, making it any higher will break the left vertical line.
+- middle bar looks like it was built out of small pieces. layed down on top of each other.
+The mod stiches them together like that.
+I think this could be fixed later, after the next update for WIIIUI